 Amidst the twin crises of the covid-19 pandemic and Greater Boston’s regional housing crisis, RESPOND formally launched its Housing Program to help survivors of domestic violence seek and secure safe housing — and stay housed.

-RESPOND’s Housing Program Case Managers can assist survivors with any challenges related to housing: help with housing search and completing applications for affordable housing or housing voucher programs; support accessing housing stabilization funds to help change locks or pay rent, utilities, and security deposits to get or remain housed; advocacy around tenants rights/responsibilities; and warm referrals to legal resources for anti-eviction counseling.
+RESPOND’s Housing Program Counselors can assist survivors with any challenges related to housing: help with housing search and completing applications for affordable housing or housing voucher programs; support accessing housing stabilization funds to help change locks or pay rent, utilities, and security deposits to get or remain housed; advocacy around tenants rights/responsibilities; and warm referrals to legal resources for anti-eviction counseling.